Tommy Griffin

 Tommy Griffin is a former Irish Gaelic football player for Kerry and An Daingean.

+Playing career

 Club

 At club level Griffin lined out with Dingle GAA.
 He won Kerry Intermediate Football Championship titles in 1996 and 2004.
 He also won a number of West Kerry Senior football league and championship titles during his playing days.

 Schools

 Griffin won Munster and All Ireland Colleges Medals 'B' with Dingle CBS in 1996.

 Minor

 He first came on the intercounty scene in 1996 as part of the Kerry minor team.
 He was midfield as Kerry overcame Cork in the Munster Minor Football Championship final.
 He was again midfield as Kerry overcame Mayo in the All-Ireland semi-final.
 He missed out on the All-Ireland final loss to Laois.

 Under 21

 Griffin joined the Kerry Under 21 team straight out of minor level in 1997.
 He appeared in the Munster championship win over Clare before starting at midfield for the Munster final with Cork.
 The sides finished level, but Griffin played no part in the re-play.

 He was a regular in the team in 1998.
 He scored a point in the Munster final win over Tipperary.
 He was again midfield for the All-Ireland semi-final win over Armagh.
 In the All-Ireland final Kerry went into the game as underdogs against a start studded Laois team.
 In the end it was Griffin and co who were celebrating after a 2-08 to 0-11 win and an All-Ireland title.

 Wins over Waterford, Limerick and Cork seen Griffin win his second Munster title.
 The All-Ireland semi-final seen the Kingdom overcome Roscommon and another All-Ireland final.
 While the year before Kerry were underdogs they were seen as big favorites for the clash with Wetmeath.
 However in the end the title went to the Leinster side with a bit to spare on a 1-12 to 0-09 scoreline.